-August 12 th , 2025 IEEPA Reciprocal Tariffs from China and Hong Kong expected to return to 34% after 90-day period.
-July 9 th , 2025 United Kingdom origin Section 232 steel and aluminum goods including derivatives evaluated if ERD conditions met. - June 15 th , 2025 All entries for IEEPA in-transit exclusions must be filed and duties paid.
-June 9 th , 2025 IEEPA Reciprocal Tariff increase expected to be effective for Annex I countries after 90 day pause. - June 4 th , 2025 Steel and Aluminum and derivatives Section 232 duties increase from 25% to 50% for all countries except United Kingdom.
-May 29 th , 2025 CIT ruled all IEEPA Executive Orders were invalid.
+August 12th, 2025 IEEPA Reciprocal Tariffs from China and Hong Kong expected to return to 34% after 90-day period.
+July 9th, 2025 United Kingdom origin Section 232 steel and aluminum goods including derivatives evaluated if ERD conditions met.
+July 9th, 2025 IEEPA Reciprocal Tariff increase expected to be effective for Annex I countries after 90 day pause.
+June 23rd, 2025 Certain Household Appliances will be subject to Section 232 and 50% duty increase except United Kingdom which is 25%.
+June 15th, 2025 All entries for IEEPA in-transit exclusions must be filed and duties paid.
+June 4th, 2025 Steel and Aluminum and derivatives Section 232 duties increase from 25% to 50% for all countries except United Kingdom.
+May 29th, 2025 CIT ruled all IEEPA Executive Orders were invalid.
 Court of Appeals issued stay of order until appeal can be decided.
-May 14 th , 2025 IEEPA Reciprocal Tariffs for China and Hong Kong lowered from 125% to 10% for a 90-day period. - May 14 th , 2025 De Minimis US Postal packages duty rate decreases from 120% to 54%.
-May 3 rd , 2025 Automobile Parts Section 232 effective with a duty rate of 25%. - May 2 nd , 2025 De Minimis eligibility removed from all packages from China and Hong Kong adding a duty rate of 120%.
-April 10 th , 2025 IEEPA Reciprocal Tariff Annex I specific rates paused for 90 days, and 10% Base country rate applied to ANNEX I countries. - April 9 th , 2025 IEEPA Reciprocal Tariff for China and Hong Kong increased from 34% to 125%. • April 9 th , 2025 IEEPA Reciprocal Tariff increase effective for Annex I countries.
-Paused for 90 days except China and Hong Kong • April 5 th , 2025 IEEPA Reciprocal Tariff increase effective for Base Countries not included in Annex I with a duty rate of 10%. - April 3 rd , 2025 Automobile Section 232 effective with a duty rate of 25%. - March 12 th , 2025 Steel and Aluminum expansion with derivatives effective with a 25% duty rate. • March 4th, 2025 IEEPA for Canada and Mexico effective for non-USMCA eligible goods with a duty increase of 25%. - March 4 th , 2025 Tariff Stacking relief effective which eliminates many provisional tariffs from being applied to the same items. • March 4th, 2025 Second IEEPA duty increase for China and Hong Kong effective with an additional 10% duty rate.
+May 14th, 2025 IEEPA Reciprocal Tariffs for China and Hong Kong lowered from 125% to 10% for a 90-day period.
+May 14th, 2025 De Minimis US Postal packages duty rate decreases from 125% to 54%.
+May 3rd, 2025 Automobile Parts Section 232 effective with a duty rate of 25%. ■ May 2 nd , 2025 De Minimis eligibility removed from all packages from China and Hong Kong adding a duty rate of 120%.
+April 10th, 2025 IEEPA Reciprocal Tariff Annex I specific rates paused for 90 days, and 10% Base country rate applied to ANNEX I countries.
+April 9th, 2025 IEEPA Reciprocal Tariff for China and Hong Kong increased from 34% to 125%.
+April 9th, 2025 IEEPA Reciprocal Tariff increase effective for Annex I countries.
+Paused for 90 days except China and Hong Kong April 5th, 2025 IEEPA Reciprocal Tariff increase effective for Base Countries not included in Annex I with a duty rate of 10%.
+April 3rd, 2025 Automobile Section 232 effective with a duty rate of 25%.
+March 12th, 2025 Steel and Aluminum expansion with derivatives effective with a 25% duty rate.
+March 4th, 2025 IEEPA for Canada and Mexico effective for non-USMCA eligible goods with a duty increase of 25%.
+March 4th, 2025 Tariff Stacking relief effective which eliminates many provisional tariffs from being applied to the same items.
+March 4th, 2025 Second IEEPA duty increase for China and Hong Kong effective with an additional 10% duty rate.
 February 1st, 2025 First IEEPA duty increase for China and Hong Kong effective with a 10% duty rate.